 - Q Is fish oil an anticoagulant?

-- Q What should I avoid while taking fish oil?
+- Q Who should not use fish oil?